Prag8855/aab/content/guides/residence-permit.md

 ## How to renew a residence permit

 Your residence permit is valid for 6 months to 4 years.
+The expiration date is written on the card.

 When it's about to expire, you must renew it at the *[[Ausländerbehörde]]*.
 In Berlin, you must renew your residence permit 8 weeks before it expires, not sooner.[^11] It takes [a few months](/guides/auslanderbehorde-wait-times) to renew a residence permit.{{ fail_on('2025-06-01') }}

 The *[[Ausländerbehörde]]* will check if you still meet all the requirements of your residence permit.
 You need a few documents to prove this.
 Start preparing them in advance.